spring-epfl/SSCred/README.md

 ```

 ### Abe's blind signature
 The user decides on a message and engages in an interactive protocol with the signer to compute a signature on the message.
 This protocol prevents the signer from learning the content of the message.
 The signature is verifiable by anyone who knows the signer's public key.
 No one, including the signer, can determine the user's identity when he reveals his signature.
 This blind signature is similar to an ACL credential with an empty attribute list.
-This signature is based on Abe's blind signature<sup>[2](#cn2)</sup>.
+This signature is based on Abe's blind signature<sup>[3](#cn3)</sup>.

+*Note*: The ROS attack <sup>[2](#cn2)</sup> does **not** impact the security of Abe's signature.

   How to use:
 ```python